haddocking/haddock-runner/docs/src/home.md

 - Comparing the results of different versions
 - The time it takes to run HADDOCK on a set of targets

-However the `haddock-runner` can be used to run HADDOCK on a large set of targets such as for virtual screening.

-Have a look at the menu on the left for more information.
+Have a look at the menu on the left for more information on how to use it.

 ## Getting help